Garrett-Gizen/Biktrix-inc/README.md

 "config.yml"</li>
 <br>

-<li>Now in this file, you are wanting to paste the following code inside of it; [WITHOUT QUOTATION]
+<li>Now in this file, you are wanting to paste the following code inside of it;

 `development:
   password: